vocdoni/census3/api/README.md

 | 500 | `error encoding strategy info` | 5015 |

 ### GET `/strategies/import/queue/{queueID}`
-Returns the information of the census that are in the creation queue.
+Returns the information of the strategy that are in the creation queue.

 - 📥 response:
 ```json